MIND Diet for Brain Health: How Nutrition Supports Cognitive Function and Aging

-At Aviv Clinics, our clinical team includes nutritional coaching support for every client because of the importance of diet when it comes to cognitive health.
-In fact, key findings of an Iowa State University research study suggest that diet may help reduce or prevent cognitive decline.
+At Aviv Clinics, our clinical team includes nutritional coaches, and our medical program can incorporate regular dietary counseling, reflecting the vital role of diet when it comes to cognitive health.
+In fact, key findings of an Iowa State University research study show that the foods we eat may help reduce or prevent cognitive decline as we age.

-- Omega-3 fatty acids for strengthening brain cell structure
+- Omega-3 fatty acids: strengthen brain cell structure

-- Choline to help regulate memory, mood, and cognitive performance
+- Choline: helps regulate memory, mood, and cognitive performance

-- Flavonoids for regulating inflammation and improving blood flow
+- Flavonoids: regulate inflammation and improve blood flow

-- Vitamin E for protection against inflammation; and B vitamins for breaking down amino acids
+- B vitamins: aid in breaking down amino acids

 The MIND diet provides all those essential nutrients.
 The diet omits or limits foods with ingredients that could negatively impact the brain, like saturated fats and trans fats, which are believed to be responsible for increasing beta-amyloid protein levels in the brain.
 This protein accumulates in the brain and can disrupt communication between brain cells and ultimately lead to brain cell death.

-Eating foods that contain these unhealthy fats have been associated with a double risk of Alzheimer’s disease.
+Eating foods that contain these unhealthy fats has been associated with a double risk of Alzheimer’s disease.

 Examples of foods containing saturated fats and trans fats are red meats, processed foods, and fried foods, which can affect cognition.

-Foods containing antioxidants and vitamins—like what’s suggested as part of the MIND diet—may prevent the formation of these beta-amyloid plaques in the brain.
-Plant-based foods, which contain phytonutrients and antioxidants, include fruits and vegetables for example.
+Foods containing antioxidants and vitamins, like those suggested as part of the MIND diet, may prevent the formation of these beta-amyloid plaques in the brain.
+Many plant-based foods, like fruits and vegetables, contain phytonutrients and antioxidants.

 More than half of your brain is made up of omega-3 fats.
 Your body needs foods rich in omega-3 fats to provide the necessary protective anti-inflammatory benefits.
 Inflammation increases the beta-amyloid plaques as well as the risk for neurodegeneration.